Philip Robson Therapeutic aspects of cannabis andcannabinoids 2001

 suffering”.
 The government rejected this recommendation on the day of publication.

-This review summarizes our current knowledge on the antitumor potential of
+This review summarizes our current knowledge on the anti-tumour potential of

 cannabinoids in breast cancer, which suggests that cannabinoid-based medicines

-may be useful for the treatment of most breast tumor subtypes.
+may be useful for the treatment of most breast tumour subtypes.

 Scientists have found preliminary evidence that tetrahydrocannabinol (THC) and other